 -- Albus Dumbledore

-Ginny fights with Dean and Ron with Lavender.
-Luna delivers a message to Harry of a lesson with Dumbledore, and Harry arrives at the lesson to find Trelawney being asked to leave.
-Dumbledore makes Harry feel guilty for not procuring Slughorn’s memory, but they view two new memories: in the first, Riddle visits Hepzibah Smith and sees Slytherin’s locket days before her death; in the second, Riddle asks Dumbledore for the D.A.D.A. post at Hogwarts, which Dumbledore admits began the curse on the position.
+Ginny Weasley fights with Dean Thomas and Ron breaks up with Lavender Brown.
+Luna Lovegood delivers a message to Harry of a lesson with Albus Dumbledore, and Harry arrives at the lesson to find Professor Trelawney being asked to leave.
+Dumbledore makes Harry feel guilty for not procuring Professor Slughorn’s memory, but they view two new memories: in the first, Tom Riddle visits Hepzibah Smith and sees Slytherin’s locket days before her death; in the second, Riddle asks Dumbledore for the D.A.D.A. post at Hogwarts, which Dumbledore admits began the curse on the position.